1.23: FIRST GRADE INTERNATIONAL LIMITED: MODERN SLAVERY STATEMENT FOR FINANCIAL YEAR ENDED (2021)

 First Grade International Ltd. was established in 2002 as a sales and marketing operation dedicated to the supply of high-quality food ingredients to UK and internationally based companies.
 Subsequently the business has expanded to include a consumer-focused brand Koko, which manufactures and sells coconut based ‘free from’ products both in the UK and internationally.

 First Grade International Ltd.’s supply chain is both complex and extensive and is ostensibly divided into two main streams, one for bulk industrial products and the other for Koko branded retail products.
-Our suppliers provide both raw materials and finished goods for manufacturing across our core product areas, which include supplying coconut products, dried fruit, oil, nuts and cocoa powder as well as providing contract manufacturing services for the supply of Koko branded products.
+Our suppliers provide both raw materials and finished goods for manufacturing across our core product areas, which include supplying; coconut products, dried fruit, oil, nuts, chocolate and cocoa powder as well as providing contracted manufacturing services for the supply of Koko branded products.
 All areas of our supply chain are carefully monitored and audited by trained staff to make sure that the legislative requirements of both UK and International Law are being met.

 First Grade International Ltd.’s Ethical Trade Policy: